brouwern/evolution_2019/index.md

 Pittsburgh, PA 15260  USA
 http://www.biology.pitt.edu/

-This is a repository for information about BIOSCI 1130 Evolution, taught at the University of [Pittsburgh Department of Biological Sciences](http://www.biology.pitt.edu/)
+This is a repository for information about BIOSCI 1130 Evolution, taught at the University of [Pittsburgh Department of Biological Sciences](http://www.biology.pitt.edu/) by Dr. Nathan Brouwer.

 ## INteresting papers